hpgrahsl/kryptonite-for-kafka/docs/key-management.md

     The KEK is a Tink keyset.
 Rotation follows the standard Tink keyset rotation process: add a new key to the keyset, promote it to primary, and keep the old key for decryption of existing ciphertexts.
 Update the `cipher_data_keys` configuration accordingly.
 All newly created DEK sessions will be wrapped with the new primary key.
 Existing ciphertexts remain decryptable as long as the old key is still present in the keyset.

 === "KMS-based (`TINK/AES_GCM_ENVELOPE_KMS`)"
-    The KEK lives exclusively in the cloud KMS and never leaves it.
+    The KEK lives only in the cloud KMS and never leaves it.
 Rotation is performed directly in the cloud provider's KMS console or API.
-Create a new key version to be used for future DEK wrap/unwrap operations and retain the old version for existing data.
+Create a new key version to be used for future DEK wrap/unwrap operations and keep the old version for existing data.
 No configuration change in Kryptonite is required as long as the `kek_uri` keeps referring to the KEK in question.
 The existing wrapped DEKs in the `EdekStore` remain intact and can still be unwrapped with the old key version as long as it stays enabled in the KMS.

 !!! warning
     Rotating the KEK does not automatically re-wrap existing DEKs.
 Any DEKs wrapped with the old KEK version remain valid as long as that version is not disabled or deleted in the KMS.
 Plan KEK rotation carefully and ensure old key versions are kept active long enough to cover all existing ciphertexts in your Kafka topics.